nholthaus/units/README.md

 since the underlying type and scale parameters default to `double` and `linear_scale` respectively.

-Units of compatible types (e.g length units) can be implicitely converted/assigned to one another.
-Units (with the exception of dimensionless types) cannot be implicitely converted to/from built-in types, such as `double`.
+Units of compatible types (e.g length units) can be implicitly converted/assigned to one another.
+Units (with the exception of dimensionless types) cannot be implicitly converted to/from built-in types, such as `double`.

 Units are constructed from built-in types, and the `toDouble()` method (or `operator()`) can be used to retrieve a built-in type value.
 That said, the user should prefer to operate within the unit type-space as much as is practical, and wrappers of most `<cmath>` functions are provided to enable operating soly in the `unit_t` domain.